-India has risen to become world's 4th largest vehicle market, holding a strong position specially in the international heavy vehicles arena.
+India has risen to become world's 5th largest vehicle market, holding a strong position specially in the international heavy vehicles arena.
 The industry accounts for 7.1% of the country's GDP & has generated employment for 35 million people.
+India's annual production was 22.7 million vehicles in 2021 out of which 13 million vehicles were manufactured during April - October 2021.
 The Two Wheelers segment with 81% market share is the leader of the Indian Automobile market owing to a growing middle class & a young population.
-The industry's share in India's total exports is 4.3%.
-In April - March 2020, overall automobile exports registered a growth of 2.95%.
+The industry's share in India's total exports is 4.7%.
+During FY 2018-19, FDI in automobile registered a growth of 25.5%.

-- In order to keep up with the growing demand, several auto makers have been investing heavily in various segments of the industry in India - The sector attracted \$ 24.5 billion FDI during April - June 2020; accounting for 5.1% of the total FDI inflows - The industry currently manufactures 26 million vehicles, of which 4.7 million vehicles are exported - India is the largest tractor manufacturer, 2nd-largest bus manufacturer & 3rd largest heavy trucks manufacturer globally
+- In order to keep up with the growing demand, several auto makers have been investing heavily in various segments of the industry in India - The sector attracted \$ 31.80 billion FDI during April 2000 - December 2021; accounting for 5.5% of the total FDI inflows - The industry currently manufactures 22.7 million vehicles, of which 4.1 million vehicles are exported - India is the largest tractor manufacturer, 2nd-largest bus manufacturer, 3rd largest heavy trucks manufacturer & 4th largest car manufacturer globally